This summer, Massachusetts will welcome soccer fans from around the world for seven World Cup matches at Boston Stadium.

 What to Expect

 Leading up to and during the tournament, expect large crowds, heavier traffic, and increased security, especially on match days.
-Whether you’re heading to a match, commuting, or traveling around the state, plan ahead to make the most of this historic moment for Massachusetts.
+Whether you’re heading to Boston Stadium, commuting, or traveling around the state, make sure you're match-ready for the World Cup.

 Transportation